Tips for perfect curved piecing

 • You will find that the fabric wrinkles as you sew, mainly the one at the top.
 That is normal.
 Go slowly and make sure that the fabrics lay as smooth as possible under your needle all the way.
 If you need to stop, leave your needle down, raise your presser foot and adjust.
 Don’t worry about starting over or using your seam ripper if necessary.
 Continue checking that the edges of both pieces are aligned.
 Keep lifting the presser foot to reduce bulkiness before continuing.

 • Remove pins as you sew.
 Avoid pulling or pushing the pieces to be sewn so as not to stretch the curved edges.

 • When you finish, press the seam together towards the darker fabric (some quilters prefer to press them open.
 Go for the method that you feel works best with your fabrics or that you feel will achieve a better result).
 Don’t use steam, just the heat of your iron.
 You can also apply starch if necessary or water with a spray.

 • Cut a practice block out of scraps before starting with your final fabric.

-We hope you found this post useful and that you are ready to tackle the Dewdrop Quilt.
-Don’t forget to get your copy and if you want to share what you have made with us, remember to use the hashtags #cwdewdropquilt, #dewdropquilt and #cocowawaquilts. on your posts on social media.
+We hope you found this post useful and that you are ready to tackle the Dewdrop Quilt and the Broken Circles Quilt patterns.
+And if you want to share what you have made with us, remember to use the hashtags #cwdewdropquilt, #dewdropquilt, #cwbrokencirclesquilt and #cocowawaquilts on your posts on social media.